 Camping in the boonies means escaping from the troubles of urban life.
 That’s one of the main reasons people have pop up campers in the first place.
 However, it also means getting away from the comforts of town.
 And sometimes, you just need to charge your devices.

 With a solar-powered battery charger, you can do so by the grace of nature.
 Phones, tablets and more can juice up from the sun.
-This is a nifty accessory, but there’s something we feel we must warn you.
-Don’t rely on the charger too much, because the outdoors are calling your name!
+This is a nifty accessory, but there’s something we feel we must warn you about.

 20. Patio Mat

 Why settle for the plain old ground when there’s a clear alternative?
 By purchasing a patio mat for outdoor use, you can take your campsite to a new level.

 Patio mats come in so many different designs.
 Whatever your style, you can find one that fits.
 Moreover, there are plenty of sizes to choose from.
 If you need something to wipe your feet on below the stairs, go for it.
 If you want a mat that can double as outdoor flooring, it’s yours.
 Get creative with your pop up trailer space, for you’ll be spending a lot of time there.